javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 Here in the tutorial we'll be using the following JavaScript libraries for tests:

 - [Mocha](https://mochajs.org/) -- the core framework: it provides common testing functions including `describe` and `it` and the main function that runs tests.
 - [Chai](https://www.chaijs.com/) -- the library with many assertions.
-It allows to use a lot of different assertions, for now we need only `assert.equal`.
+It allows us to use a lot of different assertions, for now we need only `assert.equal`.
 - [Sinon](https://sinonjs.org/) -- a library to spy over functions, emulate built-in functions and more, we'll need it much later.

 These libraries are suitable for both in-browser and server-side testing.
 Here we'll consider the browser variant.